 Bar Island Trail

-A natural Bridge path connections Bar Harbor to Bar Island, called Bar Island Pathway..
+A natural Bridge path connects Bar Harbor to Bar Island, called Bar Island Pathway.
 It is only accessible about 2 hours before and 2 hours after low tide.
-Make sure to keep track of time as you could become stranded and a taxi is a whopping $50 ride back and requires a phone call and long wait time.
+Make sure to keep track of time as you could become stranded and a taxi is a whopping $50 ride back and requires a phone call and a long wait time.
 The kids enjoy walking the pathway there and looking for sea life.
 We mostly found crab parts.
 When you arrive at the island there is an island path you can take.

 Location: Bridge St and West St (street parking on West)